Child Custody When Parents Live in Different States

 Los Angeles Child Custody Attorneys

 Issues surrounding custody, visitation, and support are always complex and unique to each family.
-We recommend seeking legal advice from a firm experienced in handling these types of cases.
+We recommend seeking legal advice from a family law firm experienced in handling these types of cases.

 The attorneys at TRABOLSI | LEVY | GABBARD LLP have provided representation in interstate and international custody matters, and we’re prepared to handle your case too.
 If your child has been removed to another state without your permission or you believe your case may have custody concerns, we encourage you to call our family law attorneys as soon as possible.